kalamuna/kalastatic/src/collections/carousel/slide-2.md

 ---
-title: The Transbay Transit Center Begins Its Historic Rise
+title: I like stuff, do you like stuff?
-image: /images/carousel/02-Transbay-Transit-Center-Natoma-Street.jpg
+image: holder.js/1000x500
 order: 2
 ---